Icinga/icinga2/doc/7-icinga-template-library.md

 nscp_warn       | **Optional.** The warning threshold.
 nscp_crit       | **Optional.** The critical threshold.
-nscp_timeout    | **Optional.** The query timeout in seconds.
+nscp_timeout    | **Optional.** The query timeout in seconds. nscp_showall    | **Optional.** Use with SERVICESTATE to see working services or PROCSTATE for running processes.
+Defaults to false.

 ## <a id="plugin-check-command-ntp-time"></a> ntp_time